vectara/vectara-docs/www/docs/api-reference/admin-apis/admin.md

 The Corpus Management API definitions enable administrators to track usage of their accounts and corpora.

-- The **Get Corpus API** enables you to retrieve metadata about a specific corpus, including its limits and usage information.
+- The [**Get Corpus API**](/docs/api-reference/admin-apis/corpus/read-corpus) enables you to retrieve metadata about a specific corpus, including its limits and usage information, and the number of documents and document parts in the corpus.
-- The **List Corpora API** enables you to list all corpora in your account, with pagination support.
+- The [**List Corpora API**](/docs/api-reference/admin-apis/corpus/list-corpora) enables you to list all corpora in your account, with pagination support.
-- The **Update Corpus API** enables you to modify corpus settings, such as enabling/disabling the corpus or updating its filter attributes..
+- The [**Update Corpus API**](/docs/api-reference/admin-apis/corpus/update-corpus-enablement) enables you to modify corpus settings, such as enabling/disabling the corpus or updating its name, description, and filter attributes.
-- The **Replace Corpus Filter Attributes API** enables you to replace the filter attributes of a corpus asynchronously.
+- The [**Replace Corpus Filter Attributes API**](/docs/api-reference/admin-apis/corpus/replace-filter-attributes) enables you to replace the filter attributes of a corpus asynchronously.

 The REST APIs are designed to be intuitive and follow RESTful principles.
-They use standard HTTP methods (GET, POST, PATCH, DELETE) for CRUD operations and
+They use standard HTTP methods (GET, POST, PATCH, DELETE) for CRUD operations.